elunna/nerfhack-changelog/README.md

 * Crowning gifts are only granted when crowned, never for #offer.

 New intrinsics available when crowned:
-* Acid resistance
+* Acid resistance (this is the only way to receive this resistance intrinsically)
 * Disintegration resistance
-* Petrification resistance
+* Petrification resistance (this is the only way to receive this resistance intrinsically)

 ### AC PENALTIES